cloudmesh/cloudmesh-mpi/doc/chapters/nlp-services.md

 ## Overview

-The following chart shows the most common features that are shared among APIs and links to the specific corresponding functions in their documentation.
+The following table shows the most common features that are shared among APIs and links to the specific corresponding functions in their documentation.

 |   | Amazon Comprehend  | Azure  | Google  | Einstein Language  | IBM Watson  |
 |---|---|---|---|---|---|